 Can we tip the belly dancer?
 Yes!
 Tipping really gets a crowd excited and eager to participate in the show!
 It is a fun way to show the dancer how much everyone appreciates her skills.
 Raena will offer her hip (maybe even tease you with it!) or an arm cuff for you and your guests to place a bill.
 Another option is the traditional method of "showering" money over the dancer's head (rather than tipping on her body).
 This may be a more comfortable choice for some audience members.
 An assigned person will collect the tips off the floor and deliver them to Raena after her show.

-Why is the belly dance costume revealing?
+Can you cover up and be family friendly?
 Belly dancers use their belly!
 If they were all covered up, how would you be able to see the fine muscle control that the dancer has developed over years of practice and study?
 The costume is no different (and covers more) than a ballerina's leotard and tights.
 Americans tend to be nervous about belly dancing because they mix-up exotic with erotic.
 However, belly dance is a beautiful, family-friendly art form that celebrates women’s beautiful bodies in a way that is unique and empowering, not degrading or sexual.
-If there are cultural or religious concerns, Raena is happy to adapt her costume or perform in a full coverage Saidi or Baladi dress.
+If there are modesty or religious concerns, Raena is happy to adapt her costume or perform in a full coverage Saidi or Baladi dress.

 Belly dance is a lively form of Middle Eastern entertainment that appropriate for all types of events.